VPN Questions, Honest Answers

 Why don't you recommend NordVPN?

-I don't actively recommend against NordVPN — it's a functional VPN.
+I don't actively recommend against NordVPN — it's a functional VPN with 8,000+ servers in 118+ countries.
 But I switched away because:

-• 2018 breach: A server was compromised.
-They didn't disclose it for over a year
+• 2018 breach: A server was compromised in Finland.
+They didn't disclose it for over a year.

 • Aggressive marketing: They pay 40–100% commissions, which is why they top every "best VPN" list